Apothecary

 What is a Weapon Oil?

-Weapon Oils work by roleplaying pouring oil onto your Weapon then you must use the call that is granted on the next hit.
-You can not wait to use the Call that is given by the oil.
-Weapon Oils do not require fuel for the Call to be used and can only be used once.
+Weapon Oils work by roleplaying pouring oil onto your weapon – then you must use the call that is granted on the next hit.
+You cannot wait to use the Call that is given by the oil.

 • Using another Weapon Oil replaces the current effect on the weapon.